CapgeminiTechHub/Tensorflow/README.md

 The most straightforward way I have found is to install [Anaconda](https://www.anaconda.com/download/).

-Then install tensorflow by running the following commands:
+Then install tensorflow by running the following commands (press y then enter when prompted during the installation):
 ```
 conda create --name tensorflow python=3.5
 activate tensorflow